Assistant Professor, English Department, University of Calgary

 “Orthopaedic Disability and the Nineteenth-Century Novel.”
 Nineteenth-Century Contexts 36.1 (Winter 2014): 1-17.

 “Dinah Mulock Craik and Benjamin Mulock: Re-reading the Role of the Male Relative in the Woman Writer’s Career.”
 Prose Studies 33.3 (December 2011): 174-187.

 “‘The Spirit of a Man and the Limbs of a Cripple’: Disability, Masculinity and Sentimentality in Charlotte Yonge’s The Heir of Redclyffe.”
-Victorian Review, Special Issue on Disability, Volume 35, no 2 (Fall 2009): 117-131.
+Victorian Review Special Issue on Disability, 35.2 (Fall 2009): 117-131.